write-the-docs-quorum/quorum-meetups/meetup-organizing.md

 One week prior to your meetup, the meetup organizer can optionally meet with Alyssa Rock to do a dry-run of the event emceeing and general flow.
 You and Alyssa will talk through the logistics and decide which ice-breaker questions you want to include---it only takes about 30 minutes!
 This will help give you confidence in helming the big event and give Alyssa the info she needs to effectively manage the event alongside you.

 You can also invite your speaker(s) to the dry-run if you feel it would be advantageous.
-It can help put both you, and your speaker(s), at ease and gives everyone a chance to ask questions.
+It can help you and your speaker(s) feel at ease and gives everyone a chance to ask questions.

 At a minimum, if you don't feel an emcee practice dry-run is necessary, open an [email thread](mailto:alyssa.rock@gmail.com) or Slack conversation with yourself, Alyssa, and your speaker(s) so that communication channels are open for sharing pertinent details.